Safeguarding resources for parents, carers and families

 Coventry and Warwickshire Partnership Trust have produced a set of webpages about mental health support in pregnancy and following the birth of your baby.

-Birmingham Safeguarding Children Partnership have produced videos and information as part of their Never Ever Shake A Baby campaign.
+Birmingham Safeguarding Children Partnership has produced videos and information as part of their Never Ever Shake A Baby campaign.
 This is linked to the ICON programme adopted by health and social care organisations in the UK to provide information about infant crying, including how to cope, support for parents/carers, how to reduce stress and prevent abusive head trauma in babies.

 I - Infant crying is normal and it will stop